 If you have any questions about Recite Me you can contact us by email at email@example.com or call us at +1.571.946.4068.

 The Museum parking lot has 4 ADA parking spaces available in our main parking lot.
 The main entrance and many interior doors have automatic opening available, but some interior doors are manual only.
 Elevators are available in 3 locations.
 CMA has many hands-on activities available throughout the galleries that are at an accessible height.
 A limited number of wheelchairs are available for free at the CMA Welcome Desk.
+A charging station for electric wheelchairs and scooters is available at the CMA Welcome Desk.

 Download the Visitor Guide: Museum map for Visitors with ASD and Sensory Sensitivities and the Social Story: A visual trip to the Museum for Visitors with ASD and Sensory Sensitivities.
 Noise-reducing headphones are available for free check out at the welcome desk.